 Marriage Requirements Basics: Consent, Age, and Capacity

 Before a marital union is recognized by a state, there must be consent or agreement between the parties of the union to be married.
-For consent to exist, both parties must agree to the marriage and there must be no mistake as to the nature of the union.
-In addition, no force must be used upon either party to enter into the union.
+For consent to exist, both parties must agree to the marriage and there must be no mistake as to the nature of the union; no force must be used upon either party to enter into the union.

-A common test of capacity is the ability of individuals to understand the nature of marriage, and what their responsibilities are to their partners once they enter into the union.
+A common test of capacity is the ability of individuals to understand the nature of marriage and what their responsibilities are to their partners once they enter into the union, such as financial obligations.
 Physical incapacity -- and in particular the physical inability to have sexual intercourse -- does not in and of itself render one incapable of marrying, and does not on its face void a marriage that has already occurred.

 Questions About Marriage Requirements?
 A Family Lawyer Can Help

 If you and your partner are considering getting married, it may help to speak with an experienced family law attorney.
 An attorney will ensure that all of the legal requirements of marriage are met before you walk down the aisle and can also address other legal questions and issues you may face down the road.
 Find an experienced family law attorney near you today.